4766 Lincoln Ave, Oakland, CA 94602

 Missionaries can answer many questions regarding religion and faith.
 There are missionaries within the Oakland area that gladly help anyone with questions regarding faith.

-Missionaries choose to give service to the church to help invite others to participate.
+Missionaries choose to give service to the Church to help invite others to participate.
 They are often young adults ages 18-30 from all over the world.
-They serve for the space of 18-24 months, and are assigned to an area in which they serve others and invite them to come learn more about Christ.
+They serve for the space of 18-24 months and are assigned to an area in which they serve others and invite them to come to learn more about Christ.

 Oakland Temple